-Microsoft Corporation’s corporate social responsibility (CSR) strategy is founded on a number of international concerns regarding the computer hardware and software business.
+Microsoft Corporation’s corporate social responsibility (CSR) strategy is founded on a number of international concerns regarding the information technology, software, and online service business.
 Archie Carroll developed the corporate social responsibility model to highlight the mutual influence among stakeholders and businesses.
 In Microsoft’s case, stakeholders include persons and groups with significant interest in how the company performs and interest in the impact of its computing products.
-As a major player in the global market, the firm must maintain an evolving corporate responsibility strategy to ensure that corresponding programs satisfy stakeholders’ interests and enhance brand and corporate image.
+As a major player in the global market, the firm must maintain an evolving corporate responsibility strategy to ensure that corresponding programs satisfy stakeholders’ interests and enhance corporate and brand image, which is a strength identified in the SWOT analysis of Microsoft.
+Corporate citizenship and corporate social responsibility programs strengthen the IT company’s competitiveness.

 Using a continuously improving corporate social responsibility (CSR) strategy, Microsoft Corporation addresses stakeholders’ interests that significantly impact the business.
 The company satisfies such interests through appropriate corporate citizenship programs based on international standards and guidelines.
 Microsoft’s mission statement and vision statement determine the design of these CSR programs for sustainability, green technology, and business ethics.

 Microsoft’s Stakeholder Groups & CSR Initiatives

 A variety of stakeholders and their interests impose a wide scope of issues on Microsoft Corporation.
 However, the company focuses on the most significant interests through its corporate social responsibility initiatives, which emphasize human rights, environmental sustainability, and business transparency.
 The following are the major stakeholder groups significant in Microsoft’s business, arranged according to the company’s prioritization in its CSR strategy:

 - Customers (highest priority)